-However, when ordering a personalized art piece that's made specifically/uniquely for you, the question of pricing causes many potential buyers to feel lost.
+However, when ordering a personalized art piece that's made specifically and uniquely for you, the question of pricing causes many potential buyers to feel lost.
 "How can I accurately price something if it hasn't been even created yet?"

-Understandably, it is difficult to know what a fair price would be, for example, a portrait of you and a loved one. $100, $500, $5,000?
-Unless you are a professional artist - and most of us aren't that - things can be a bit confusing.
+Understandably, it is difficult to know what a fair price would be, for example, a portrait of you and a loved one.
+Is it $100, $500, $5,000?
+Unless you are a professional artist, knowing what the cost of something like a custom-made portrait painting can be a bit confusing.

-On average, pricing for commissioned painting from an experienced artist starts at $100 and can go as high as $10,000.
+On average, the price for a commissioned painting from an experienced artist starts at $100 and can go as high as $10,000.

-Generally, here are 4 simple guidelines to help you get a sense of how much you should be paying for your soon-to-be masterpiece.
+Generally, there are 4 simple guidelines to help you get a sense of how much you should be paying for you a personalized artwork by an artist.

-General rule of thumb: expect to pay an addition 50% per subject added.
-For example, if artist's baseline is generally $100 for a small puppy painting, the price will go up to $150 for a 2nd, additional puppy (assuming you want the 2nd puppy on the forefront, and not as a minor background figment).
+As a general rule of thumb, expect to pay an addition 50% per subject added.
+For example, if artist's baseline is generally $100 for a small 1-subject pet painting, the price will go up to $150 for a 2nd, additional puppy (assuming you want the 2nd puppy on the forefront, and not as a minor background figment).

 It no secret that a positive correlation exists between the price of artwork with the number of years of experience of the artist.
-Ultimately, each artist will have a different price standard for his or her work, so gauging an "average" price point by experience (not to be confused with the age of the artist) may do you an injustice.
+Ultimately, each artist will have a different price standard for his or her work, so gauging an "average" price point by experience by do you an injustice.

-A special tip we give to our clients that is often met with a surprise reaction: don't obsess over "natural-born talent".
+A special tip we give to clients that is often met with a surprise reaction: don't obsess over "natural-born talent".
 Yes, some are born with more talent than others.
 However, developing the skill of art takes time, patience, and discipline.
-Leonardo da Vinci, for example, meticulously studied human subjects by dissecting deceased bodies in nearby hospitals to better understand the fine details of muscles, bones, blood vessels, etc. before heading back to his art studio.
-Arguably one of the most talented artists, even he had to compile thousands of pages of notes to get more experience.
+Leonardo da Vinci, for example, meticulously studied human subjects by dissecting deceased bodies in nearby hospitals to better understand the fine details of muscles, bones, and blood vessels before heading back to his art studio.
+Arguably one of the most talented artists, even da Vinci had to compile thousands of pages of notes to get more experience.
 As a result, you can expect to a higher labor cost if the artist has more years of experience.